OpenMDAO/OpenMDAO/openmdao/docs/developer_docs/automating_doc_build/automating_doc_build.rst

 Specific Commands
 -----------------

-The commands to do all the above look something like this:
+The commands to do the above look something like this:

 **1. Generate the Key**
-    Run this command from the top level of your project (in my case the `blue/` level):
+    Run this command from the top level of your project (in the example case, from the `blue/` level):

     ::